Spanish Army (Peninsular War): Opinion of Charles Oman (1902)

 Such were the officers with whom the British army had to co-operate.
 There is no disguising the fact that from the first the allies could not get on together.
 In the earlier years of the war there were some incidents that happened while the troops of the two nations lay together, which our countrymen could never forgive or forget.
-We need only mention the midnight panic in Cuesta’s army on the eve of Talavera, when 10,000 men ran away without having had a shot fired at them, and the cowardly behaviour of La Peña in 1811, when he refused to aid Graham at the bloody little battle of Barossa.
+We need only mention the midnight panic in Cuesta's army on the eve of Talavera, when 10,000 men ran away without having had a shot fired at them, and the cowardly behaviour of Lapeña in 1811, when he refused to aid Graham at the bloody little battle of Barossa.

 The strictures of Wellington, Napier, and the rest were undoubtedly well deserved; and yet it is easy to be too hard on the Spaniards.
 It chanced that our countrymen did not get a fair opportunity of observing their allies under favourable conditions; of the old regular army that fought at Baylen or Zornoza they never got a glimpse.
 It had been practically destroyed before we came upon the field.
-La Romana’s starving hordes, and Cuesta’s evasive and demoralized battalions were the samples from which the whole Spanish army was judged.
+La Romana's starving hordes, and Cuesta's evasive and demoralized battalions were the samples from which the whole Spanish army was judged.
 In the Talavera campaign, the first in which English and Spanish troops stood side by side, there can be no doubt that the latter (with few exceptions) behaved in their very worst style.
 They often did much better; but few Englishmen had the chance of watching a defence like that of Saragossa or Gerona.
 Very few observers from our side saw anything of the heroically obstinate resistance of the Catalonian miqueletes and somatenes.
-Chance threw in our way Cuesta and La Peña and Imaz as types of Peninsular generals, and from them the rest were judged.
+Chance threw in our way Cuesta and Lapeña and Imaz as types of Peninsular generals, and from them the rest were judged.
 No one supposes that the Spaniards as a nation are destitute of all military qualities.
 They made good soldiers enough in the past, and may do so in the future: but when, after centuries of intellectual and political torpor, they were called upon to fight for their national existence, they were just emerging from subjection to one of the most worthless adventurers and one of the most idiotic kings whom history has known.
 Charles IV and Godoy account for an extraordinary amount of the decrepitude of the monarchy and the demoralization of its army.

 It is more just to admire the constancy with which a nation so handicapped persisted in the hopeless struggle, than to condemn it for the incapacity of its generals, the ignorance of its officers, the unsteadiness of its raw levies.
-If Spain had been a first-rate military power, there would have been comparatively little merit in the six years’ struggle which she waged against Bonaparte.
+If Spain had been a first-rate military power, there would have been comparatively little merit in the six years' struggle which she waged against Bonaparte.
 When we consider her weakness and her disorganization, we find ourselves more inclined to wonder at her persistence than to sneer at her mishaps.
 (Oman, 1902.)